 - United States Composting Council

 CalRecycle conducts compost and mulch outreach activities throughout the state.
 These activities include exhibiting at agricultural and landscaping industry trade shows and workshops.
-Past demonstration projects and partnerships demonstrating the effectiveness and benefits of compost and mulch included:

 The quality of a compost product can be determined by testing for specific characteristics, including pH, soluble salts, nutrient content, organic matter, maturity, and stability.
 Appropriate ranges for specific characteristics depend on the type of application.
 Several resources are available to assist compost operators and purchasers in determining the suitability of a compost product for a specific type of application.